pivotal/docs-tap/install-tanzu-cli.md

 1. Sign in to [VMware Tanzu Network](https://network.tanzu.vmware.com).
 1. Go to the [TAP Release v1.1.0 > tanzu-cli-v0.11.2 download tile page](https://network.pivotal.io/products/tanzu-application-platform/#/releases/1078790/file_groups/7867).
 1. Download the Tanzu framework bundle for your operating system.
-1. (Optional) To uninstall a previous version of the Tanzu CLI and associated plug-ins and files, see [Remove Tanzu CLI, plug-ins, and associated files](uninstall.html#remove-tanzu-cli).
+1. (Optional) If an earlier upgrade attempt failed, it might be best to uninstall the previous version of the Tanzu CLI and associated plug-ins and files.
+To do so, see [Remove Tanzu CLI, plug-ins, and associated files](uninstall.html#remove-tanzu-cli).

 ### <a id='linux-mac-tanzu-cli'></a> Install Tanzu CLI: Linux or macOS